agilecustoms/release/README.md

 # About
-Your Swiss knife to do publish/release software in AWS with GitHub action.
+Your Swiss Army knife to publish/release software in AWS with GitHub action.
 This action: 1) publish software artifacts; 2) git commit and push tags; 3) generate GH release.

 _Called it 'publish' bcz it takes most effort, whereas GitHub 'release' is optional and relatively simple.